 You’d be forgiven for thinking wave pool’s were a relatively new phenomena because of the hype new plans to build them still generates.
 However in reality wave pools have been around since the early 90’s and not only that, but many still thought that before Kelly’s came out, this one, built in Japan in 93, is still the best quality man made wave ever to be constructed.
 With proper barrels and a bowly end section which offered potential for any aerial manoeuvre the mind could imagine, you’d think this would have been the be all and end all- the wave pool everyone had been waiting for and would enjoy booming business and expansion.
 However you’d be quite wrong.
-After the facility suffered a severe lack of custom, it was forced to close in 2007, bringing to an end the possibility to get pitted on a man made wave- one that to this day has not been resurrected.
+After the facility suffered a severe lack of custom, it was forced to close in 2007, bringing to an end the possibility of getting pitted on a man made wave until KS came along.
 Have a watch of this clip of a fresh faced Julian Wilson and Owen Wright getting stuck in and mourn the loss of this most novel of waves.

 5. Surf Berlin

 Featuring probably the most dedicated novelty wave hunter in the world, Surf Berlin tells the story of one mans quest to surf a ship wave in the middle of Germany.
 Whilst its not technically non-ocean, since it’s well… in the ocean, we thought this blokes dedication to novelty could not slip by un-lauded, so we’ve decided to stick it in.
 Whilst the full documentary of his exploits is not due to drop till next spring, there’s a fair amount of content around his journey on his website here.
 Here it is in his own words, along with a few teaser clips from his documentary: